FINANCIAL AID (closed)

 Conflicts of Interest: Similar to most editorial policies, current students, faculty, staff, and administrators currently affiliated with Longleaf Writers Conference are ineligible for consideration or publication.
 Additionally, intimate friends, relatives, colleagues, and former or current students of a judge cannot be scored by that judge and will be passed along to another judge.
 Our judges change yearly so even if you do not succeed the first time, we have had financial aid offered to artists who have submitted over multiple years.
 If you have received financial aid from LWC, please wait at least three years before applying again.

-As a Fellow, you will be expected to help our faculty with any necessary items during a five-day workshop (1 ½ hours each session) in your genreYou will also give a reading for our Annual Fellows Reading.
+As a Fellowship award recipient, you will be expected to help our faculty with any necessary items during a five-day workshop (1 ½ hours each session) in your genreYou will also give a reading for our Annual Fellows Reading.
 This is a standard, casual 15 minute reading with other fellows.
 Fellows are the heart and soul of our conference and we hope they will be visible and will ‘give as much as they get’ in exchange for your free tuition and accommodations (worth more than $4000), so please be prepared to be involved, active, and generous.
 We expect fellows to attend all events.

 Fellows receive free accommodation in Seaside and free registration for all conference offerings.
 Fellows will handle their own travel arrangements.
 Because we rely on the generosity of the local homeowners, we cannot provide specific details about the accommodations at this point, but housing in the Seaside area is typically much better than most other writing conferences you may be familiar with and almost always have unshared rooms and private baths.
 No dorms!

-As a scholar, you will be expected to help our faculty and fellows as they provide our 5-day workshop (1 ½ hours each session) in your genreYou will also give a reading for our Annual Scholars Reading.
+As a scholarship award recipient, you will be expected to help our faculty and fellows as they provide our 5-day workshop (1 ½ hours each session) in your genreYou will also give a reading for our Annual Scholars Reading.
 This is a standard, casual 5 minute reading with other scholars.
 Otherwise, Scholars should think of themselves as the glue that keeps this conference going; you will help the directors to organize, set up, tear down, whatever you can do to help in exchange for your free tuition and accommodations (worth more than $4000).
 We look to bring good citizen writers to the beach, so be ready to help us in any way and to also anticipate and ‘host’ as needs arise.
 We hire no administrators in order to keep costs down so that we can continue to build this vibrant program, so please be ready to be active and present and generous with your help and by paying attention to the details.
 Many of our scholars like to think of this as an ‘internship’ to also further develop their knowledge and skills in management and administration.
 We expect scholars to attend all events.

 Scholars receive free accommodation in Seaside and free access to all our conference events.
 You will handle your own travel arrangements.
 Because we rely on the generosity of the local homeowners, we cannot provide specific details about the accommodations at this point, but housing in the Seaside area is typically much better than most other writing conferences you may be familiar with.
 No dorms!